Josh532/josh532/README.md

 I am currently learning python, as I will be developing an ai chat bot for my ncea tracker.

+My most impressive past project is scam aware, a school project I created as I was scammed on facebook, scam aware prevents scams from happening as previously reported scammers usernams and details are stored in the database, preventing users from being scammed by them again!

 You can reach me via the contact section in my website www.joshmck.site

 Proficent